paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-084-healthy-forest-restoration.md

 (1) **In general** — The Secretary shall consider recommendations under subsection (a) that are made by at-risk communities that have developed community wildfire protection plans.

-(2) **Exemption** — The Federal Advisory Committee Act (5 U.S.C.
-App.) shall not apply to the planning process and recommendations concerning community wildfire protection plans.
+(2) **Exemption** — Chapter 10 of title 5 shall not apply to the planning process and recommendations concerning community wildfire protection plans.

 **(c) Administration**